 If you want to know how to leash train an Akita, you’re in the right place!
 This complete Akita leash training guide will take you through everything you need to know to do it successfully.
 There are even troubleshooting tips for when things don’t go to plan.

-Your Aktia needs a collar or harness that fits well.
-He will be less likely to pull if you use a head collar or front-attachment harness.
-It is a safe and easy to use no-pull device that is great for all dogs, especially for a large breed like the Akita.
+Your Akita needs a collar or harness that fits well.
+They will be less likely to pull if you use a head collar or front-attachment harness.
+It is a safe and easy-to-use no-pull device that is great for all dogs, especially for a large breed like the Akita

-The best leash for Akita is a leash made of good material that is 6 feet long.
+The best leash for Akita is one made of good material that is 6 feet long.
 It gives your dog enough freedom and keeps everything under control.
 For strong-pulling dogs like Akitas, make sure the leash is attached to a body harness, which is much safer.

 Treats or some other reward should be available for your Akita.
 Use what he prefers to optimize training sessions.

 You’ll need an easily accessible container to make things easier.
-A treat pouch allows you to reach in and grab your Akita’s favorite treat one at a time and then reward him.
+A treat pouch allows you to reach in and grab your Akita’s favorite treat one at a time and then reward them.

 A clicker is used to tell your dog exactly which behavior you’re rewarding.
 It is very useful in Aktia leash training.
 But you can also use your voice like the emphatic word such as “YES!” if you don’t have a clicker.